I think it is fair to say that most queries we receive from businesses are related to the conduct of their staff.

 - Incapacity to work due to alcohol or drugs

-Do I have to suspend the employee?
+Do I have to suspend the employee for gross misconduct?

-It is also something that may have a bearing on the fairness of your decision to dismiss.
-Imagine the scenario of suspecting a particular employee is stealing money from the till, that employee then continues to work on the till for a further 2 weeks before they are suspended from work.
-How will you justify a dismissal on the basis that the employment relationship has been irrevocably destroyed if you allowed the employee to continue to handle cash whilst under suspicion?
+Suspension during the gross misconduct procedure is a holding measure and allows a proper investigation to take place; it can be challenging to do this fairly with the employee on the premises.
+It may also have a bearing on the fairness of your decision of termination for gross misconduct.
+Imagine the suspecting a particular employee is stealing money from the till; that employee then continues to work on the till for two weeks before being suspended from work.
+How will you justify a dismissal because the employment relationship has been irrevocably destroyed if you allowed the employee to continue to handle cash whilst under suspicion?

-Can gross misconduct be a one off event or is it a series of events?
+Can gross misconduct be a one-off event, or is it a series of events?

 How long do you have to suspend an employee?

-For as long as it takes to investigate the allegations, such as interviewing any potential witnesses, viewing CCTV and so on.
-It shouldn’t be in place for too long because suspension is paid, so it is a cost to your business.
+For as long as it takes to investigate the gross misconduct

+allegations, such as interviewing any potential witnesses, viewing CCTV, etc. It shouldn’t be in place for too long because the suspension is paid, so it costs your business before deciding on gross misconduct termination.